We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Ritual multivitamins are also vegan and free from gluten, major allergens, GMOs, and synthetic fillers and colorants.
+Ritual multivitamins are vegan and free from gluten, major allergens, GMOs, synthetic fillers, and colorants.

 Like other Ritual vitamins, these capsules are delayed-release, meaning they are absorbed in a less sensitive area in the gut and may be gentler on the stomach.